Content

 Vardenafil (the active ingredient in Levitra®)

-These medications known as phosphodiesterase type 5 inhibitors (PDE5 inhibitors), increase blood flow to your penis after sexual arousal.
+These medications, known as phosphodiesterase type 5 inhibitors (PDE5 inhibitors), enhance the effects of nitric oxide to increase blood flow to your penis after sexual arousal.

 Let’s look at each of these medications in more detail.

-Sildenafil (AKA Viagra) is a fast-acting ED medication that was the first prescription drug for ED to receive FDA approval in 1998.
+Sildenafil (Viagra) is a fast-acting ED medication that was the first prescription drug for ED to receive FDA approval in 1998.

-Sildenafil is a great option for when you need a one-night fix for ED.
+Sildenafil is a great option when you need a one-night fix for ED.

 Like all ED medications, sildenafil can cause side effects like: